NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 denote with :math:`f` the monitored model and :math:`h` the :term:`nanny model`.
 Let's assume we are interested in estimating mean absolute error (MAE) of :math:`f` for some analysis data for which targets are not available.
 :math:`f` was trained on train data and used on reference data providing :math:`f(X_{reference})` predictions.
 Targets for reference set :math:`y_{reference}` are available.
-The algorithm for runs as follows:
+The algorithm runs as follows:

     1. For each observation of reference data calculate absolute error of :math:`f`, i.e.
        :math:`AE_{reference} = |y_{reference} - f(X_{reference})|`.